Fusion-Party-Aus/Formal-Documents/Constitution.md

    c. to elect the members of the Committee

-   d. to set, confirm or vary the amounts (if any) of the annual subscription and joining fee for Members, informed by any recommendation of the Committee in subrule [13(1)(a)]; and
+   d. to set, confirm or vary the amounts (if any) of the annual subscription and joining fee for Members, informed by any recommendation of the Committee in sub-rule 13(1)(a); and

    e. to endorse or reject any policy implementations adopted by the Association since the previous annual general meeting.